 African Americans are important; they are black stars worthy of a channel dedicated to them, says the BET logo.
-The emblem demonstrates completeness and compactness – the channel presents a variety of content that will be of interest to a black audience.
+The emblem demonstrates completeness and compactness.
+The channel presents a variety of content that will interest a black audience.

 BET: Brand overview